|

 berthing procedure at either Douglas or Heysham in severe weather can be

 difficult and possibly dangerous.
-When leaving

 port, once loading of passengers and vehicles is complete, the Captain is